Leonardo DiCaprio

 Born in Los Angeles, DiCaprio began his career in the late 1980s by appearing in television commercials.
 He had a recurring role in the sitcom Parenthood (1990–1991), and had his first major film part as author Tobias Wolff in This Boy's Life (1993).
 He received critical acclaim and his first Academy Award nomination for playing a developmentally disabled boy in What's Eating Gilbert Grape (1993).
 DiCaprio achieved international stardom with the star-crossed romances Romeo + Juliet (1996) and Titanic (1997).
 After the latter became the highest-grossing film in the world at the time, he reduced his workload for a few years.
 In an attempt to shed his image of a romantic hero, DiCaprio sought roles in other genres, including the 2002 crime dramas Catch Me If You Can and Gangs of New York; the latter marked the first of his many successful collaborations with director Martin Scorsese.

-DiCaprio continued to gain acclaim for his performances in the biopic The Aviator (2004), the political thriller Blood Diamond (2006), the crime drama The Departed (2006) and the romantic drama Revolutionary Road (2008).
-He later made environmental documentaries and starred in several high-profile directors' successful projects, including the action thriller Inception (2010), the western Django Unchained (2012), the biopic The Wolf of Wall Street (2013), the survival drama The Revenant (2015)—for which he won the Academy Award for Best Actor—the comedy-dramas Once Upon a Time in Hollywood (2019) and Don't Look Up (2021), and the crime drama Killers of the Flower Moon (2023).
+DiCaprio continued to gain acclaim for his performances in the biopic The Aviator (2004), the political thriller Blood Diamond (2006), the crime drama The Departed (2006), and the romantic drama Revolutionary Road (2008).
+He later made environmental documentaries and starred in several high-profile directors' successful projects, including the thrillers Inception and Shutter Island (both 2010); the western Django Unchained (2012); the romantic drama The Great Gatsby (2013); the biopic The Wolf of Wall Street (2013); the survival drama The Revenant (2015)—for which he won the Academy Award for Best Actor; the comedy-drama Once Upon a Time in Hollywood (2019); and the crime dramas Killers of the Flower Moon (2023) and One Battle After Another (2025).

 Biography from the Wikipedia article Leonardo DiCaprio.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.